sophiecs333/sophiecs333/README.md

 ### Hi there, welcome to my GitHub profile! 👋

-- 🔭 I’m currently working on my portfolio to put into practice what I have learnt during Le Wagon's bootcamp.
-- 🌱 I’m currently learning Vue.
-- 💬 Ask me about anything.
 - 📫 How to reach me: contact me on LinkedIn! --> https://www.linkedin.com/in/sophie-c-sorin/